-Analysis (ICA), whereby unwanted components were identified and removed.
-This was achieved both by filters and visual inspection-based artifact rejection analysis (Delorme & Makeig, 2004), whereby any components that were predicted to account for non-brain activity at a magnitude of equal to or above 90% were removed.
+Each data collection underwent a uniform pre-process procedure, which involved data segmentation and the consecutive processing of Independent Component Analysis (ICA), whereby unwanted components were identified and removed.
+This was achieved both by filters and visual inspection-based artifact rejection analysis , whereby any components which were predicted to account for non-brain activity at a magnitude of equal to or above 90%, were removed.

 The Power Spectrum Densities (PSD) were quantified using Welch's Method, with windows of 500 sampling points and overlaps of 375 sampling points per dataset.
-The PSDs were extracted per participant per protocol and were decomposed into the following frequency bands: delta (1-3Hz), theta (4-7Hz), alpha (8-12Hz), low beta (13-16 Hz), high beta (17-30 Hz), low gamma (31-45 Hz), and high gamma (55-70 Hz) bands.
+The PSDs were extracted per participant per protocol and were decomposed into the following frequency bands: delta (1-3 Hz), theta (4-7 Hz), alpha (8-12 Hz), low beta (13-16 Hz), high beta (17-30 Hz), low gamma (31-45 Hz), and high gamma (55-70Hz) bands.
 PSD values were then log-transformed for each dataset to achieve higher degrees of normal distribution; therefore, interpretations of individual frequency bands should be considered on respective scales.
-Relative Task Related Power values were used to baseline correct power values (Gyurkovics et al., 2021), which were achieved by subtracting the 1min resting protocol log-transformed powers (Pi ref) from the log-transformed activation interval (Pi task), using the following formula:
+Relative Task Related Power values were used to baseline correct power values , which was achieved by subtracting the one-minute resting protocol log-transformed powers (Pi ref) from the log-transformed activation interval (Pi task), using the following formula:

-Task related power $(\text{Log P}i) = \log [P{i \text{ task}}] - \log [P{i \text{ ref}}]$ (Pfurtscheller & Lopes da Silva, 1999).
+Task Related Power (Log $P_i$ ) = log [ $P{i \text{ task}}$ ] - log [ $P{i \text{ ref}}$ ] .

-The ORP was calculated by comparing the spectral analysis of EEG data segmented in 3-s epochs, whereby the relative relationship between four EEG-based frequency bands (delta, theta, alpha, and beta) was used, following the exact methodology described in detail elsewhere (Younes et al., 2015).
-Briefly, the 3-s epochs are extracted from electrodes C3 and C4, and averaged, to deduce relative states of arousal within each participant.
-The association within each epoch, between each epoch, and between epochs of similar sleep scores is then assessed and used to provide an ORP score.
-This is an automated process using proprietary algorithms.
-Obtaining a lower ORP measure indicates a high association with the probability of deep sleep-like states, whereas higher ORPs are associated with states of high arousal or waking states.
-An ORP of 1.25 involves an equal probability of being in either a sleep or waking state.
-ORP values are broken into the following stages of waking/sleep: Very Deep Sleep ( $\leq 0.25$ ); Deep Sleep (>0.25, <0.50); Average Sleep (>0.50, <0.75); Light Sleep (>0.75, <1.00); Sleep Transition (>1.00, <1.75); Drowsy Awake (>1.75, <2.25); Fully Awake ( $\geq$ 2.25).
+The ORP was calculated by comparing the spectral analysis of EEG data segmented in 3-second epochs, whereby the relative relationship between four EEG-based frequency bands (delta, theta, alpha, and beta) was used, following exact methodology described in detail elsewhere .
+Briefly, the 3-second epochs are extracted from electrodes C3 and C4, and averaged, to deduce relative states of arousal within each participant.
+The association within each epoch, between each epoch, and between epoch of similar sleep score is then assessed and used to provide an ORP score.
+This is an automated process using propriety algorithms.
+Obtaining a lower ORP measure indicates high association with the probability of deep sleep-like states, whereas higher ORPs are associated with states of high arousal or waking states.
+An ORP of 1.25 involves equal probability of being in either a sleep or waking state.
+ORP values are broken into the following stages of waking/sleep: Very Deep Sleep (≤ 0.25); Deep Sleep (>0.25, <0.50); Average Sleep (>0.50, <0.75); Light Sleep (>0.75, <1.00); Sleep Transition (>1.00, <1.75); Drowsy Awake (>1.75, <2.25); Fully Awake (≥2.25).
 Values were reported as the percentage (%) of time spent in each stage, per task.

 For the investigation of the present study, the ORP values were further segmented into three primary stages: Asleep ( $\leq$ 1.0); Intermediate (Drowsy/Transition; >1.00, <2.25); and Fully Awake ( $\geq$ 2.25).
-The outlined stages were The Physiological american physiological REPORTS & adopted since we are not investigating sleep per se, rather, we are applying the ORP to waking EEG data; therefore, characterized stages of sleep were not of relevance for the current investigation.
-The % of time spent in each of these three stages was evaluated per task (1-min eyes open resting, two oculography tests, 10-min PVT, and 2-min eyes-closed procedure).
-Values were averaged across all participants, per each day (1-10).
+The outlined stages were adopted since we are not investigating sleep per se, rather, we are applying the ORP to waking EEG data, therefore characterized stages of sleep were not of relevance for the current investigation.
+The % of time spent in each of these three stages was evaluated, per task (one-minute eyes open resting, two oculography tests, 10-minute PVT, and two-minute eyes-closed procedure).
+Values were average across all participants, per each day (1-10).